Project background

 Whistler's Official Community Plan prioritizes Whistler Creek for a neighbourhood plan due to its potential for increased housing diversity and higher residential density.
 This vibrant area, which began as the base for Whistler Mountain and the first gondola in 1966, has evolved into a mixed-use community with residential options, shops, restaurants, and recreational facilities.
 Its proximity to the Creekside Village commercial hub, Highway 99, the core transit network, and major assets like Nita and Alpha Lakes enhance its appeal.

-Core Values are our beliefs and priorities - they define what we care about most and will guide the overall direction of the Plan.
+Core Values are our beliefs and priorities: they define what we care about most and will guide the overall direction of the Plan.

 The Core Values are:

-2. Walkable and Well-Connected’
+- Walkable and well-connected

 The Big Ideas are high-level objectives to guide development of the Plan and are based on known challenges and opportunities in the Plan Area.